 Indefinite lived intangibles are reviewed annually for impairment.
-The fair value of our indefinite lived intangible assets is calculated principally using a relief from royalty valuation approach.
+The fair value of our indefinite lived intangible assets is calculated using either a relief from royalty valuation approach, or the excess earnings method.
 We are required to make estimates and assumptions about sales growth, royalty rates, and discount rates based on budgets, business plans, economic projections, and marketplace data.
 Our impairment analysis contains uncertainties due to uncontrollable events that could positively or negatively impact the future economic and operating conditions.